szelongq/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd employee in HeRon.
 * `find n/Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

+#### Viewing employee data: `view`

+View the data of the specified employee at the InfoPanel.

+Format: `view INDEX`
+* Displays the data of the employee at the specified `INDEX`.
+* The index refers to the index number shown in the displayed employee list.
+* The index **must be a positive integer** 1, 2, 3, ...​

+Example:
+* `list` followed by `view 3` displays the information of the 3rd employee in the employee list.
+* `find r/Financial Manager` followed by `view 1` displays the information of the 1st employee in the list of employees that have the Financial Manager role.

 #### Clearing all entries : `clear`

 Clears all entries from HeRon.